dlimcode/pm-tech-support/knowledge-base.md

 7. Click "Save" to publish

 ### Q: Where can I see the analytics?
 **A**:
-Dashboard → Analytics provides comprehensive metrics including:
-- Revenue forecasting and tracking
-- Candidate pipeline conversion rates
-- Job fill rates and time-to-hire
-- Individual and team performance
-- Custom reports and data export
+The Analytics dashboard is currently in development and will be available soon.
+This feature will provide comprehensive metrics including revenue forecasting, candidate pipeline conversion rates, job fill rates, time-to-hire metrics, and custom reports.
+We appreciate your patience as we work to deliver this powerful feature.

 ### Q: How do I schedule an interview?
 **A**: